-Fig. 1.
-Setup and calibration board.
+Fig. 1: Setup and calibration board.
 Left: a schematic representation of our multispectral setup.
 Right: Attaching two boards with a printed calibration pattern results in a planar trackable target for computing the orientation of the pattern's plane.
 The association between color and orientation can be obtained from a cloth sample inserted in the square hole between the boards.

-- 1) A simple acquisition setup for acquiring high-detail, per-frame reconstructions. - 2) A simple calibration procedure that extends this technique to human faces. - An optical-flow based tracking that suffices for medium-term registration of folds and creases of a real deforming surface. - 4) An algorithm for detecting self-shadows. - 5) An application of our method for 'dressing' a virtual character with real moving cloth.
+- 1) A simple acquisition setup for acquiring highdetail, per-frame reconstructions. - 2) A simple calibration procedure that extends this technique to human faces. - 3) A simple registration approach for real deforming surfaces with folds and creases, based on optical-flow. - 4) An algorithm for detecting self-shadows. - 5) An application of our method for 'dressing' a virtual character with real moving cloth.

-In this paper, we apply our newest work for relaxing the need for gray albedo [13] to extend our previous work [14] with (i) a new self-shadow detection algorithm, (ii) experiments on a rigid object for quantitative comparisons, and (iii) qualitative experiments to showcase the problems with registration and of using non-Lambertian surfaces.
-Video and calibration data from our experiments will be provided online.
+Here, we apply our newest work for relaxing the need for gray materials [13] to extend our previous work [14] with (i) a new self-shadow detection algorithm, (ii) experiments on a rigid object for quantitative comparisons, and (iii) qualitative experiments to show the problems with registration and of using non-Lambertian surfaces.
+Video and calibration data from our experiments is provided online.

-II.
-RELATED WORK
+2 RELATED WORK